Regional MIC branches in other regional cities will cease providing services as of March 31, 2024.

 As an applicant, you must provide credible proof of your identity and nationality, as well as of the facts that justify your request for temporary refuge (international/national protection, family relationship or permanent residence and inability to return to your country or region of origin).

-You can prove your identity with, for example, a valid or invalid travel document, an identity card, a driving licence or any other document with a photograph together with a birth certificate.
+You can prove your identity with, for example, a valid or invalid travel document, an identity card, a driving license or any other document with a photograph together with a birth certificate.

 For minors, the declaration shall be made by a legal guardian or a guardian appointed by the court; the minor must be present when the declaration is made.